Proxima Centauri: Planetary system

-As of 2022, three planets (two confirmed and one candidate) have been detected in orbit around Proxima Centauri, with one being among the lightest ever detected by radial velocity ("d"), one close to Earth's size within the habitable zone ("b"), and a possible gas dwarf that orbits much farther out than the inner two ("c").
+As of 2025, three planets (two confirmed and one candidate) have been detected in orbit around Proxima Centauri, with one being among the lightest ever detected by radial velocity ("d"), one close to Earth's size within the habitable zone ("b"), and a possible gas dwarf that orbits much further out than the inner two ("c"), although its status remains disputed.

-Searches for exoplanets around Proxima Centauri date back to the late 1970s.
+Searches for exoplanets around Proxima Centauri date to the late 1970s.
 In the 1990s, multiple measurements of Proxima Centauri's radial velocity constrained the maximum mass that a detectable companion could possess.

 The activity level of the star adds noise to the radial velocity measurements, complicating detection of a companion using this method.

 In 1998, an examination of Proxima Centauri using the Faint Object Spectrograph on board the Hubble Space Telescope appeared to show evidence of a companion orbiting at a distance of about 0.5 AU.

-A subsequent search using the Wide Field Planetary Camera 2 failed to locate any companions.
+A subsequent search using the Wide Field and Planetary Camera 2 failed to locate any companions.
 Astrometric measurements at the Cerro Tololo Inter-American Observatory appear to rule out a Jupiter-sized planet with an orbital period of 2−12 years.

-In 2017, a team of astronomers using the Atacama Large Millimeter/submillimeter Array reported detecting a belt of cold dust orbiting Proxima Centauri at a range of 1−4 AU from the star.
+In 2017, a team of astronomers using the Atacama Large Millimeter Array reported detecting a belt of cold dust orbiting Proxima Centauri at a range of 1−4 AU from the star.
 This dust has a temperature of around 40 K and has a total estimated mass of 1% of the planet Earth.
 They tentatively detected two additional features: a cold belt with a temperature of 10 K orbiting around 30 AU and a compact emission source about 1.2 arcseconds from the star.
 There was a hint at an additional warm dust belt at a distance of 0.4 AU from the star.
 However, upon further analysis, these emissions were determined to be most likely the result of a large flare emitted by the star in March 2017.
-The presence of dust is not needed to model the observations.
+The presence of dust within 4 AU radius from the star is not needed to model the observations.